lukecharman/MockMarksExample/MockMarks/README.md

 # MockMarks

 ## Still To Do
-* Consider and write all tests for Recorder, make it a singleton.
-* Update Session tests to use the new singleton.
-* There's a tiny bit of untested code in MockMarks setUp for pre-16, also `Loader` needs to be mockable, protocol.

 * Refactor Loader into smaller methods, tests should not need touching.
 * Use Codable for the JSON in/out stuff.